nathanfieldsteel/nathanfieldsteel.github.io/_posts/2022-05-25-Primality-Testing-in-OCaml-I.md

 ---
 layout: post
 title: Primality testing in OCaml - part I
+synopsis: We implement a rudimentary primality test in the <a href = https://ocaml.org>OCaml</a> programming language.
 ---

 This is the first in a series of posts about implementing primality tests in the [OCaml programming language](https://ocaml.org).
 I first stumbled upon OCaml by accident when I was reading about the [Coq proof assistant](https://coq.inria.fr), and it has since become one of my favorite general-purpose programming languages.